Optical appearance of regularized compact objects without an exterior photon sphere: Shadows in Regularized Spacetimes

 and

 respectively.
 For real values of $x$, the range of $y$, $0<y \leq \frac{3}{2\sqrt{2}}$, which implies the $0<x \leq \frac{9}{4}$.
-Therefore, within the above given range, photon sphere and anti-photon sphere are present; above that range, a shadow is always formed without a photon sphere.
-This range also indicates that, in the absence of an event and a Cauchy horizon, a photon sphere and an anti-photon sphere are present in the range $1< x < \frac{3}{2\sqrt{2}}$.
+Therefore, within the above given range, exterior photon sphere and anti-exterior photon sphere are present; above that range, a shadow is always formed without a exterior photon sphere.
+This range also indicates that, in the absence of an event and a Cauchy horizon, a exterior photon sphere and an anti-exterior photon sphere are present in the range $1< x < \frac{3}{2\sqrt{2}}$.
 At $x = \frac{3}{2\sqrt{2}}$, the extremal case where, $r_{ph} = r_{aph}$.
-However, for certain ranges, the anti-photon sphere vanishes, but the photon sphere is present in that spacetime, Hence, from Eq. (\ref{rphab}), we can conclude that, in the absence of an antiphoton sphere, the photon sphere is always smaller than $3M$.
-The critical impact parameter on the photon and anti-photon spheres are,
+However, for certain ranges, the anti-exterior photon sphere vanishes, but the exterior photon sphere is present in that spacetime, Hence, from Eq. (\ref{rphab}), we can conclude that, in the absence of an antiexterior photon sphere, the exterior photon sphere is always smaller than $3M$.
+The critical impact parameter on the photon and anti-exterior photon spheres are,

 and